Looking at what you stuff into your coat pockets offers a sketch of your character.

-So I started thinking about how our coat pockets are little manifestations of who we are, and this weekend, while picnicking out in the country, I emptied the pockets of my field jacket, to really look at what I carry around:
+This weekend, while picnicking out in the country, I emptied the pockets of my field jacket, to really took a look at what I carry around:

 - a glove (not the practical working gloves that should go with a field jacket, but rather a hint of my urban life: thin and knitted, with a buttoned cuff and ruffles around the edges)